orchid00/Rgapmindercode/README.md

-the src folder has the code scripts ordered numerically it should be all you need to reproduce results and recreate data and plots the results folder is empty but available for your own results of experimenting
+the src folder has the code scripts ordered numerically it should be all you need to reproduce results and recreate data and plots

 ## Recommended usage
 * download this project structure